ente-io/ente/docs/docs/self-hosting/faq/otp.md

 ---
 title: Verification code
-description: Getting the OTP for a self host Ente
+description: Getting the OTP for a self hosted Ente
 ---

 # Verification code